Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 15. Pla Plao

-I’m pretty sure I had this exact same dish years ago, and loved it!
+I’m pretty sure I had this exact same traditional Thai fish recipe years ago and loved it!

 Pla Plao is a whole grilled fish, that has a thick layer of salt crust.
 Also, it can be served with a Thai garlic chili seafood dipping sauce.